reliablyhq/documentation/docs/getting-started/install/index.md

 Select the menu option and keep.
 You can then navigate to the file location using your prefered terminal window (in these docs we are using Powershell).

-Check the md5 checksum to confirm the downloaded file has not been corrupted:
+If you want, you can check the md5 checksum to confirm the downloaded file has not been corrupted:

 ```powershell
 PS D:\progams\reliably Get-FileHash .\reliably.exe -algorithm md5